UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_05.md

        [ 3,  7, 11]])
 ```

-This converts the columns to rows and vice versa.
+This converts the columns to rows and the columns to rows.

 We can replace values in an array with the assignment operator: